 Negative Net Debt (Net Cash)

 Companies that have little to no debt will often have a negative net debt (or positive net cash) position.
-A negative amount indicates that a company possesses enough cash and cash equivalents to pay off its short and long-term debt and still have excess cash remaining.
+A negative amount indicates that a company possesses enough cash and cash equivalents to pay off its short and long-term debts and still have excess cash remaining.

 The Importance of Net Debt

-It is used to measure a company’s financial stability and gives analysts and investors an indication of how leveraged a company is.
+This metric is used to measure a company’s financial stability and gives analysts and investors an indication of how leveraged a company is.
 Companies with a negative net debt are generally in a better position to withstand adverse economic changes, volatile interest rates, and recessions.
 As it can be a helpful indicator of financial health, investors use it when determining whether to buy or sell shares of a company.
 Nonetheless, it should be used in conjunction with other financial ratios to provide an accurate representation of a company’s financial health.

 Use in Enterprise Value